 - 8. Lake Tōya: Fall Colors from Above (Tōyako Town)

-1. Ginkgo Avenue: Hokkaido University’s Tunnel of Yellow Trees (Sapporo)
+1. Ginkgo Avenue: Hokkaido University’s tunnel of pretty yellow trees (Sapporo)

 The university campus grounds where Ginkgo Avenue is located is open to the public.
 The street transforms into a golden carpet when the leaves fall, becoming the perfect, ethereal location for a stroll.